The Mediterranean diet adapted for the Indian kitchen (complete guide)

 The fish question for vegetarians

 Oily fish is one of the few parts of the Med pattern that's genuinely hard to replicate vegetarian.
-The long-chain omega-3 fatty acids EPA and DHA — the most metabolically useful forms — are abundant in sardines, mackerel and salmon, and scarce elsewhere.
+The long-chain omega-3s EPA and DHA — the most metabolically useful forms — are abundant in sardines, mackerel and salmon, and scarce elsewhere.

 Plant sources (flax, chia, walnuts) give you ALA, a shorter-chain omega-3.
 Your body can convert some ALA into EPA and DHA, but the conversion is inefficient.
 Daily flax and walnuts help the baseline but don't fully close the gap.

 The workable bridge is an algae-based omega-3 supplement.
-Algae is where fish get their omega-3 in the first place; algae-derived EPA / DHA is the cleanest vegetarian source.
-More expensive than fish oil, but it's the closest meaningful substitute we have.
-Not perfect, but combined with daily ALA from seeds and nuts, it gets a vegetarian eater into a respectable place on omega-3.
+Algae is where fish get their omega-3 in the first place; algae-derived EPA/DHA is the cleanest vegetarian source.
+More expensive than fish oil, but the closest meaningful substitute we have.

 A word on wine

-Glossy summaries of the Med diet usually include "moderate red wine with meals."
+Glossy summaries usually include "moderate red wine with meals."
 Traditionally, yes.

 Why this pattern works, at a mechanism level